Reclone-org/AccessLabs-Resources/hardware/Shaker/Readme.md

    - the ESP32-S3 pins match the firmware
    - wires are secure and clear of moving parts

-8. **Run a bench test**
-   Power the circuit and confirm that:
-   - the ESP32-S3 starts correctly
-   - the LCD initializes correctly
-   - the potentiometer input responds correctly
-   - the motor driver powers on
-   - the motor runs as expected

-> **Important:** If you use a different ESP32 board, LCD backpack, or pin mapping, check the pinout and update the wiring and firmware as needed.

 #### Wiring diagram

 <p align="center">